Drasteria perplexa (Hy. Edwards, 1884)

 Photograph copyright: Merrill A. Peterson

 Drasteria perplexa is a distinctive Drasteria with red-brown and gray forewings and red-orange and black hindwings.
-It is medium size (FW length 15 - 18 mm).
+It is medium-sized (FW length 15 - 18 mm).
 The forewing is nearly even dark red-brown medial to the straight subterminal line, occasionally dark gray medial to the locations of the antemedial line or median line, and black near the reniform spot.
 The terminal area is smooth blue-gray, darkest at the margin.
 The pale area distal to the reniform forms a large angular mark against the dark background (and black filling of the reniform spot).
 The hindwings are red-orange with black markings.
 The discal spot is usually thick, separate from the wavy postmedial line.
 The marginal band is bilobed as in most other Drasteria species.
 The head and thorax are red-brown.
 The antennae are ciliate in males and simple in females.

 This species can usually be identified by its forewing color and pattern.
 It is most likely to be confused with Drasteria stretchii, a rare species from eastern Oregon that is similar in size with red-orange hindwings.
 Drasteria stretchii has a less red-brown forewing, with distinct darker base and lighter median area unlike those of D. perplexa.